coruscateor/corlib/README.md

 ### Getters Setters Callers

 Macros for implementing getters, setters and calling methods on regular structs and RefCells.

-### HasOne

-Sometimes you just want the value 1 (or 1.0).

-### Lazy

-A struct for lazily initialising objects.

-Does not contain its own initialising closure.

 ### As Any